Contents

 character-oriented networks

-Heterogeneous scheduling is supported, with each processor or
+- Heterogeneous scheduling is supported, with each

-network using a different scheduling policy.
+processor or network using a different scheduling policy.

-Support for different workload events: singular, periodic,
+- Support for different workload events: singular,

-sporadic, bursty or unbounded aperiodic.
+periodic, sporadic, bursty or unbounded aperiodic.

-Support for different synchronization protocols: Immediate
+- Support for different synchronization protocols:

-priority ceilings, priority inheritance, stack-based policy.
+Immediate priority ceilings, priority inheritance,

-communication drivers
+effects of communication drivers

-provided for EDF on top of fixed priorities
+is provided for EDF on top of fixed priorities

 The MAST model includes the possibility of having multipath